 Serving Suggestions

-This jalapeño cheddar bread makes a great companion to numerous dishes.
+This jalapeño cheese bread makes a great companion to numerous dishes.
 Here are a few ideas to get you started:

 - Served simply with beer and cheddar cheese as a speedy evening snack